sivarohith1576/MarapureddySivaRohithReddytest/README.md

 3\.
 MongoDB allows for dynamic and ﬂexible schemas, meaning each

-document within a collecꢀon can have its own unique structure.
+document within a collection can have its own unique structure.

 4\.
 MongoDB is designed to scale horizontally, allowing for distribuꢀng data

-across mulꢀple servers or clusters.
+across multiple servers or clusters.

 5\.
 MongoDB provides a powerful and expressive query language for

-retrieving and manipulaꢀng data.
+retrieving and manipulating data.

-<a name="br5"></a>